 Washington Hill, MD (2018)

-The 2023 award nomination period will close on October 14, 2022.
-The 2023 award will be presented to the winner at SMFM's 2023 Annual Meeting in San Francisco.
-To nominate one or more worthy individuals, please submit a brief statement of no more than 250 words via email to SMFM's Director of Diversity, Equity, and Inclusion, Allison Wainick, at firstname.lastname@example.org.
+The 2024 award nomination period will open this fall.
+The 2024 award will be presented to the winner at SMFM's 2024 Annual Meeting in National Harbor, MD (near Washington, DC).
+To nominate one or more worthy individuals, please submit a brief statement of no more than 250 words via email to SMFM's Senior Director of DEI & Engagement, Allison Wainick, at firstname.lastname@example.org.
 This statement should clearly outline the ways in which the nominee represents excellence in mentorship as described above.
 Members of the SMFM Committee on Diversity and Inclusion in the Workforce will review statements and select the winner.
 Questions?
 Contact Allison Wainick.
-Learn more!

 The Mentorship in Diversity, Equity, and Inclusion Award is open to all members of the Society regardless of nationality or citizenship, who have mentored students at a U.S. institution.
 All SMFM members are eligible to receive the award, regardless of their race/ethnicity, gender, practice setting, etc. Nominations will be accepted annually from individuals at all career stages, including students, residents, and fellows.